LleeMcD/Election_Analysis/README.md

 - Single and multi-line f strings
 - Dependencies for csv and os
 - Pseudo code to explain function and purpose

-The code scripts used for this project in the attached Python files.
+The code scripts used for this project in the attached Python files titled PyPoll_Election_Outcome_by_Candidate.py and

 ## Resources
 - Data Source: election_results.csv